Rafase282/Mangadb/README.md

 [Github](https://github.com/Rafase282) | [FreeCodeCamp](http://www.freecodecamp.com/rafase282) | [CodePen](http://codepen.io/Rafase282/) | [LinkedIn](https://www.linkedin.com/in/rafase282) | [Blog/Site](https://rafase282.wordpress.com/) | [E-Mail](mailto:rafase282@gmail.com)

 # Manga Record Microservice

-This is a RESTful API that connects to a database that keeps a record of the manga that I read, finished or will read in the near future, so I don't have to bother remembering or looking for where I wrote down teh information.
+This is an API created to store crucial information for any manga an authenticated user might read.
+Wtheer you want to keep track of the manga you will rea, already finished or are currently reading this microservice will help you get your data together.
+In the Future I intend on adding more features but meanwhile the user interface will be separated and this stays as the core backend.

+There is an admin account that is declared onteh envarioment variables that basically has root access, it must be created and a secure password used.
+The admin can override any information if needed including passwords.
+In the future I will implement email services to mail queries, and particularly to allow for password reset if forgotten.

 ## What you can do:

-1. Create a manga (accessed at POST https://mangadb-r282.herokuapp.com/api/mangas/title=Aiki&author=Isutoshi&url=http%3A%2F%2Fwww.readmanga.today%2Faiki&userStatus=reading&type=Japanese&categories=Action%2C+Ecchi%2C+Martial+Arts%2C+Mature%2C+Seinen&chapter=14&seriesStatus=Completed&plot=There+is+fighting+at+the+high+school+due+to+a+power+struggle+for+control.+The+granddaughter+of+the+chief+director+requests+help+from+the+Aikido+fighting+style+genius.+Will+he+help%3F+Or+will+he+show+his+true+colors+with+his+bad+boy+ways%3F)
+1. Create a manga accessed at: **POST** `https://mangadb-r282.herokuapp.com/api/mangas/:user/title=Aiki&author=Isutoshi&url=http%3A%2F%2Fwww.readmanga.today%2Faiki&userStatus=reading&type=Japanese&categories=Action%2C+Ecchi%2C+Martial+Arts%2C+Mature%2C+Seinen&chapter=14&seriesStatus=Completed&plot=There+is+fighting+at+the+high+school+due+to+a+power+struggle+for+control.+The+granddaughter+of+the+chief+director+requests+help+from+the+Aikido+fighting+style+genius.+Will+he+help%3F+Or+will+he+show+his+true+colors+with+his+bad+boy+ways%3F`
-2. Get the manga by title (accessed at GET https://mangadb-r282.herokuapp.com/api/mangas/:manga_title)
+2. Get the manga by title: **GET** `https://mangadb-r282.herokuapp.com/api/mangas/:user/:manga_title`
-3. Update the manga by title (accessed at PUT https://mangadb-r282.herokuapp.com/api/mangas/:manga_title)
+3. Update the manga with this title: **PUT** `https://mangadb-r282.herokuapp.com/api/mangas/:user/:manga_title`
-4. Delete the manga by title (accessed at DELETE https://mangadb-r282.herokuapp.com/api/mangas/:manga_title)
+4. Delete the manga by title: **DELETE** `https://mangadb-r282.herokuapp.com/api/mangas/:user/:manga_title`
-5. Get all the mangas (accessed at GET https://mangadb-r282.herokuapp.com/api/mangas)
+5. Admin can get a list of all the mangas across the user base: **GET** `https://mangadb-r282.herokuapp.com/api/mangas`
+6. Admin can get a list of all users: **GET** `https://mangadb-r282.herokuapp.com/api/users`
+7. Admin can delete all users including itself, this requires the admin to be re-created: **DELETE** `https://mangadb-r282.herokuapp.com/api/mangas`
+8. Admin can get a list of all the mangas across the user base: **GET** `https://mangadb-r282.herokuapp.com/api/mangas`

-Keep in mine that for creating and updating all fileds are required.
+Keep in mine that for creating and updating all fields are required.
 Also `Content-Type: application/x-www-form-urlencoded`

-## Schema:
+## The Manga Schema:

 ```js
 {